Atom Heart Mother

-Atom Heart Mother is the fifth studio album by the English band Pink Floyd.
-It was released by Harvest on 2 October 1970 in the UK, and by Capitol on 10 October 1970 in the US.
+Atom Heart Mother is the fifth studio album by the English rock band Pink Floyd.
+It was released by Harvest on 2 October 1970 in the United Kingdom, and on 10 October 1970 in the United States.
 It was recorded at EMI Studios (now Abbey Road Studios) in London, and was the band's first album to reach number 1 in the UK, while it reached number 55 in the US, eventually going gold there.

-The cover was designed by Hipgnosis, and was the first one not to feature the band's name on the cover, or contain any photographs of the band anywhere.
-This was a trend that would continue on subsequent covers throughout the 1970s and beyond.
+The cover was designed by Hipgnosis, and was the band's first not to feature their name, or have photographs of them on any part of it.
+This was a trend that would continue on subsequent covers throughout the 1970s.
+The cover shows a Holstein cow on a meadow landscape.